sekika/unsatfit/docs/index.md

 See [install](install.md) and [sample code](code.md) for a quick start.

+If you encounter any issues, feel free to ask [questions](feedback.md).

 ## Example output

 This is an example output of this program; water retention curve (top) and hydraulic conductivity curve (bottom) of Gilat loam fitted with KBC (KO<sub>1</sub>BC<sub>2</sub>-CH) model.